gustcomer/big-tech-companions/git-companion.md

 - just go to the github repository page, and select "use this repository as a template"

+- or, go and clone as you normally would, specifying a new folder name
+> git clone https://github.com/user/project new_folder

+and then you delete the .git folder and start a new git repo.

 ### Commit changes to the local git and then push to github

 create/change some files